-Austin Lafferty Solicitors is a law firm based in Glasgow and Lanarkshire, working throughout Scotland that acts for a substantial number of companies, firms and partnerships in a wide variety of trade and business sectors.
+Based in Glasgow and Lanarkshire, and working throughout Scotland, Austin Lafferty Solicitors is a corporate law firm that acts for a substantial number of companies, firms and partnerships across a wide variety of trade and business sectors.

 Let us help

 Message us directOnline enquiry

 Businesses are born, live and then eventually pass away, and just as in our own lives it is sensible to plan ahead and organise for the best chance at a successful future, the same is exactly so with businesses.
 Here are some specifics:

 How is the business constituted?
 Perhaps it started with one man or woman who had worked for a big soul-less company and decided they would make more money working for themselves than for an employer.
 As time went by, they took on an employee of their own, and now there are say 23 employees.
 But what happens if the sole trader dies, or is hospitalised, or wants to retire?
 Should he/she not consider bringing in partners and some capital?
 Should he/she/they consider forming a limited company, for the tax and protection advantages?

 Does the business own the shop/factory/showroom/restaurant?
 Or is it rented?
 What would be best, and what’s possible?
 Are the terms of the Lease clear, or can they be renegotiated?
 Could either an alternative holding be negotiated, or different premises acquired?
 Is there merit in expanding and taking on more premises?
 Are the current premises too big?
 Might it be a good idea to sublet part of them?

 What will happen when the owner, or one of them, wants to retire, or emigrate, or leave the business to do something else?
 Is there a written partnership agreement that sets out who is due what money in any of those events, and/or what happens to the remaining partners/employees, directors?
 Have the partners made wills and granted powers of attorney in case of tragedy or accident?